 Success Story

-Thelma Wolff donated her vacation home in Pinetop, Ariz., a few years ago to the ASU Foundation.
+Thelma Wolff donated her vacation home in Pinetop, Ariz., a few years ago to the ASU Foundation for a New American University.
 She had no heirs and wanted to help ASU students learn through travel and exposure to other cultures.

 Wolff passed away in 2017 at the age of 94 but left a legacy for students who wish to enhance their education through international study.
 The sale of her home for $290,000 in 2017 endowed the Thelma G. Wolff International Scholarship for students to study abroad for a semester since traveling was a passion of hers.